CJDumbleton/ha-defra-pollution-forecast-card/README.md

 <img width="516" alt="defra-card" src="https://github.com/user-attachments/assets/0a779056-d905-4964-8042-cbca3c51d9a9" />

-I've created a Home Assistant (lovelace) dashboard card which you can add to your own dashboard.
+I've created the above Home Assistant (lovelace) dashboard card which you can add to your own dashboard.

 It uses data from DEFRA's UK air pollution RSS feed which is available for over 4000 locations across the UK.